-- 4. Describe the colonial response to the reassertion of British control over the colonies.
+- 4. Describe the colonial response to the reassertion of British control over the colonies after the Seven Years/French and Indian War.
 (Many things happened.
 Describe them.) - 5.
-Explain the difference between the British argument of "virtual representation" and the colonial belief in "actual representation."
+Explain the difference between the British argument for "virtual representation" in Parliament and the colonial belief in "actual representation."